robliou/bit-test/README.md

 # bit-test

-Repository for Typescript file and associated testing which detects and classifies all Digit patterns at [godid.io](godid.io) (except for Rare4D).
+As part of take-home test for .bit, I created nearly 100 functions in a Typescript file which detects and classifies all Digit patterns at [godid.io](godid.io) (except for Rare4D).

 ## Description

 To accomplish this feat, I
-* Using Typescript, VanillaJS and RegEx, I wrote detection functions for each of the Digit patterns  (~100)
+* Using Typescript, VanillaJS and RegEx, wrote detection functions for each of the Digit patterns  (~100)
-* Using TS-Mocha and Chai, wrote 100+ tests in order to ensure accuracy of detection functions are accurate
+* Using TS-Mocha and Chai, wrote 100+ tests in order to ensure accuracy of detection functions

 Full requirements and instructions available [here](https://gist.github.com/renzholy/f857b464518e0cf97549a3aee141bd74).